HOME

 The Church of Santa Ana & The Church of San Javier, Santa Cruz

 The 5.00 bolivianos value shows the Jesuit church of Santa Ana, the most remote church of the circuit, which has the most original architecture intact from the colonial era.
 It is less decorated than the other churches, covered with a layer of putty-colored paint.
+It was founded in 1755 by Fr.
+Julián Nogler, SJ.
 The only decorations on its façade are six twisted columns that do not meet the roof.

 The 9.00 bolivianos value shows the Jesuit church in San Javier.
 This mission was the first of the Chiquitos reductions to be founded by Fr.
-José Francisco de Arce, on the last day of 1691.
+José Francisco de Arce, SJ and Brother Antonio de Rivas, SJ on the last day of 1691.
 The church was-built between 1749 and 1752, and restored between 1987 and 1993.
 It is a prototypical example of Chiquitos architecture, with its sweeping, wide eaves and its brightly colored Baroque façade.

 CHINA, a personalized postal card featuring the Church of Santa Ana in Santa Cruz

-The Chinese text on this card reads: “The reverse side of this postal card has been left empty as a place for printing.
-Consumers can independently print a picture so long as they observe the laws and regulations which apply.”
+The Chinese text on this card reads: "The reverse side of this postal card has been left empty as a place for printing.
+Consumers can independently print a picture so long as they observe the laws and regulations which apply."
 It is then a personalizable postal card.
 Entrepreneurs are offering such topical postal cards on the web.
 When a collector shows interest in a particular topic, dozens of "postal cards" on that topic will be offered for sale, limited only by the number of images available and the various ways in which each can be cropped.
-There are indications though that none of these cards are actually printed unless and until they are ordered.
+These cards may not be actually printed unless and until they are ordered.

 The Cathedral, Trinidad